yongdoyun/LogQA_for_CIRT/README.md

 ## License

 This program is licensed under the MIT License.
 Feel free to modify, distribute, and use it in your projects.

+---

+A research paper is currently being prepared for publication on the application and validation of this program.
+The paper will be added once it is published.